 Dear Brothers & Sisters,

-Thank you for participating in the counseling session with your questions!
+Thank you for participating in the previous counseling session about hardships and struggles with your questions!

 Due to the counselor’s limited capacity of answering questions, here are the 4 questions that our counselor has provided an answer for.
 We apologize for not responding all the other questions.